 Being a product manager is a lot like being a circus ringmaster.
 While the engineers are performing acrobatics and the designers are walking the tightrope – it is a product manager’s job to link all the acts together, guide the audience through the show, and ultimately deliver an exciting and cohesive piece.

 Much like a circus ringmaster, it is important for product managers to really know their stuff.
 And although your outfits may never be quite as exciting as those in the circus, the knowledge from this reading list will teach you how to create products that are just as awe-inspiring as “The Greatest Show.”

-From books on product development to data analysis, the below reading list will equip any aspiring or already established product manager with the right skills and insight to master the perfect strategy for any product launch.
+From books on product development to data analysis, our list of best product management books will equip any aspiring or already established product manager with the right skills and insight to master the perfect strategy for any product launch.

 Ready?
 Let’s dive in!